Hi, I'm Ulya

-My life as a visual artist began when I was a kid with painting, acting in theater, writing poems, plays, creative writings and essays about anything.
-I tell the stories that change my life and I make films as emotionally charged healing art.
+When I was a kid, painting, acting in theater, playing a bunch of musical instruments, and writing nurtured my curiosity towards different ways of expressing my ideas and emotions.
+Now, I tell the stories that change my life and make films as emotionally charged healing art.

-My curiosity about humanity, identity and existence shape my thoughts and questions about our everyday conversations on gender, ethnicity and culture.
-I double majored in Sociology and Film & Media Studies with a minor in Cultural Studies & Comparative Literature at the University of Minnesota.
-I received my MFA in Film and Media Art at Emerson College in 2017.
+Questions about humanity, identity, and existence shape the themes I explore in my films.
+I double-majored in Sociology and Film and Media Studies with a minor in Cultural Studies and Comparative Literature at the University of Minnesota.
+I received my MFA in Film and Media Art from Emerson College in 2017.